device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 After you’ve given your Business Application a name, you should see a blank canvas with the ability to drag a _Device_ or _Affinity Group_ (on the left) over to start building your application.
 Select _Affinity Group_ and drag it onto the canvas.

-You have several options to search for an existing Affinity Group; in the below example we used a device name and then selected _Search_.
+You have several options to search for an existing Affinity Group; in the below example, we used a device name and then selected _Search_.

 ![](/assets/images/Web_732_11.png)